Breast implant associated - anaplastic large cell lymphoma

 Sonography typically demonstrates a fluid collection between the breast implant and the capsule; septa are often seen.
 Ultrasound is reported to have a sensitivity of 84% and specificity of 75% for detecting effusions and a sensitivity of 46% and specificity of 100% for detecting a BIA-ALCL mass 3.

 BIA-ALCL related effusions and masses may be appreciated on MRI.
 Capsular enhancement has also been reported in a small number of cases as has evidence of implant rupture ref.

-Lesions typically demonstrate fluorodeoxyglucose (18F) avidity on positron emission tomography and the modality may be used to assess for systemic disease.
+Lesions typically demonstrate 18F-fluorodeoxyglucose avidity on positron emission tomography.
+The modality may be used to assess for systemic disease.

 Treatment and prognosis

-Management typically involves a complete en-bloc capsulectomy and exploration of the prosthesis with patients subsequently receiving some form of chemotherapy and/or radiotherapy depending on the extent of disease.
+Management typically involves a complete en-bloc capsulectomy and exploration of the prosthesis with patients subsequently receiving some form of chemotherapy and/or radiotherapy depending on the extent of disease 9.